RedHatProductSecurity/rapidast/README.md

 ```

 The `results` entry works as follow:
-* if it is missing or `*stdout`, the output of the command will be chosen and stored as `stdout-report.txt` in the standard result directory
+* if it is missing or `*stdout`, the output of the command will be chosen and stored as `stdout-report.txt` in the result directory
-* if it is a directory, it will be recursively copied into the standard result directory
+* if it is a directory, it will be recursively copied into the result directory
-* if it is a file, it will be copied into the standard result directory
+* if it is a file, it will be copied into the result directory

 __Notes__:
-- `command` can be either a list of string, or a single string which will be split using `shlex.split()`
-- when using `type: podman`, the results (if different from stdout) must be present on the host after podman has run, which likely means you will need to use the `container.parameters.volumes` entry to share the results between the container and the host.
+- `command` can be either a list of string, or a single string which will be split using `shlex.split()` - when using `*.container.type: podman`, the results (if different from stdout) must be present on the host after podman has run, which likely means you will need to use the `container.parameters.volumes` entry to share the results between the container and the host.
-- See `config/config-template-long.yaml` for additional options.
+- See `config/config-template-generic-scan.yaml` for additional options.

-### Authentication

-Authentication is common to all scanners.
-Authentication is configured in the `general` entry.
-Not all scanners may support all authentication types.

-Currently supported :

-- No authentication: the scanners will communicate anonymously with the application

-- OAuth2 using a Refresh Token:
-This method describes required parameters needed to retrieve an access token, using a refresh token as a secret.
-    + authentication type : `oauth2_rtoken`
-    + parameters :
-        * `token_endpoint` : the URL to which send the refresh token
-        * `client_id` : the client ID
-        * `rtoken_var_name`: for practical reasons, the refresh token is provided using environment variables.
-This entry describes the name of the variable containing the secret refresh token

-- HTTP Basic:
-This method describes the HTTP Basic Authorization Header.
-The username and password must be provided in plaintext and will be encoded by the scanners
-    + authentication type: `http_basic`
-    + parameters:
-        * `username`
-        * `password`

-- Cookie Authentication:
-This method describes authentication via Cookie header.
-The cookie name and value must be provided in plaintext.
-    + authentication type: `cookie`
-    + parameters:
-        * `name`
-        * `value`

 # Troubleshooting